vukovic98/inviggo-shop/README.md

      (for example: Spring Tool Suite) and run application as SpringBootApplication

 #### React App
-     Open React project in some code editor (for example: Visual Studio Code) and run in terminal npm start
+     Open React project in some code editor (for example: Visual Studio Code), run in terminal npm install react-scripts and then npm start.

 ### Licence
     MIT License